-6.5 Refuelling :
+6.5 Refuelling:

-- 6.5.1 Refuelling during the race is forbidden. - 6.5.2 Refuelling the car on the grid by any other means than by gravity from a maximum head of two metres above the ground is forbidden. - 6.5.3 Any storage of fuel on board the car at a temperature of more than ten degrees centigrade below the ambient temperature is forbidden. - 6.5.4 The use of any specific device, whether on board or not, to decrease the temperature of the fuel below the ambient temperature is forbidden.
+- 6.5.1 Refuelling at any time is only allowed through a self-sealing connector. - 6.5.2 Refuelling during the race is forbidden. - 6.5.3 Refuelling the car on the grid by any other means than by gravity from a maximum head of two metres above the ground is forbidden. - 6.5.4 Any storage of fuel on board the car at a temperature of more than ten degrees centigrade below the ambient temperature is forbidden. - 6.5.5 The use of any specific device, whether on board or not, to decrease the temperature of the fuel below the ambient temperature is forbidden.